Raheemrana/ToDoList/README.md

 It does all the required things as asked in the assignment and also follows the given UI but I missed doing 2 things
-Other than this I have given time on authentication from both sides, the smooth working of showing and creating new tasks and CRUD operations on database
+Other than this I have given time on authentication from both sides, the smooth working of listing and creating new tasks and CRUD operations on database

 To run this code:
 - Clone the git